fbpx

 The Bison Turf

-This NDSU stomping ground is a pretty great place to get a bison burger, considering you’ll be sitting among “Bison” (aka NDSU students) while eating the school mascot at a place named after it.
+This NDSU stomping ground is a pretty great place to get a bison burger, considering you'll be sitting among "Bison" (aka NDSU students) while enjoying the beef replacement.

 Borscht soup

 This warm soup actually hails from Russia and Eastern Europe.
 Why is it in North Dakota?
-Many Germans actually immigrated to Russia before moving to the good ol’ Great Plains, and they brought some of the food with them.
+Many Germans immigrated to Russia before moving to the good ol' Great Plains, bringing some of the food with them.

 The distinct red color comes from one of the main ingredients — beets!